Enter the required inputs into the calculator and find unknown gas properties such as pressure, volume, temperature, and quantity of substance.

 V = 3.12 L

-Case 2: in case you are asked to calculate the temperature from the given values which might be::
+Case 2: In case you are requested to calculate the temperature from the given values which can be::

 \(\ T =\dfrac{PV}{nR} =\dfrac{(153\times0.250)}{(0.50\times8.314)}\)